Getting Your Google Login

 Checking the Results of Your Form/Survey

-To see the results of your form, log on at docs.google.com with your Google username and password.
+To see the results of your form, log on at drive.google.com with your Google username and password.
 All forms are automatically given a spreadsheet that populates in real-time as the results come in.
 You can manipulate this spreadsheet as much as you would like, though some formatting changes will affect the way the spreadsheet shows its results, so tread carefully.

 Initially, spreadsheets will be given a default title.
 To change the title of the spreadsheet to reflect its contents, simply click on the spreadsheet to open it and then double-click on the title at the top of the page.
 This will display a box where you can edit the spreadsheet’s name.
 Editing the spreadsheet’s name will not affect the title of your form.